RashidhaBegum/Analyzing-the-Impact-of-Car-Features-on-Price-and-Profitability/README.md

 ### How to Proceed :

-1.Database Creation:
+1.Data Collection:
-  Download the dataset needed for the project to initiate analysis.
+  Download the dataset needed for the project to initiate the analysis.

 2.Perform Analysis:
   Utilize Excel for data processing, analysis, and dashboard creation to uncover insights.